Area Bonus in Pokémon Sleep

 Here's where it gets important: if you're less than 5% away from the cap when your weekly bonus is applied, you don't get the full 5%—and the leftover is lost.
 It does not spill to another area.

-For example, if the cap is 75% and you're at 71%, you only gain 4%.
-If you're at 74%, you gain just 1% and lose the remaining 4%.
+For example, if your cap is 85% and you're at 81%, you only gain 4%.
+If you're at 84%, you gain just 1% and lose the remaining 4%.
 This is the one scenario where area bonus can be wasted.

 Spillover

 In August 2024, a spillover mechanic was added.
-Before this, if your area bonus for an island was already at the cap, the bonus for that week was simply lost.
+Before this, if your area bonus for an area was already at the cap, the bonus for that week was simply lost.

-Now, if you're at the maximum for your current area, the bonus spills over to your other unlocked islands.
+Now, if you're at the maximum for your current area, the bonus spills over to your other unlocked areas.
 Here's how it works:

-This means you'll almost never waste area bonus entirely once you have a maxed-out island.
-The exception is the within-5% scenario described above—the fractional shortfall when you're close to the cap on your current island does not spill.
+This means you'll almost never waste area bonus entirely once you have a maxed-out area.
+The exception is the within-5% scenario described above—the fractional shortfall when you're close to the cap on your current area does not spill.

 Because of spillover, it's very unlikely that you would waste area bonuses in the early game unless you were intentionally trying.
 Your cap rises with your sleep style count, so you'd outpace it naturally.